OLODUDE Ibukunolu Isaac

 Academic Qualifications:

 B.A Yoruba (Ife); M.A.
 Linguistics (Ibadan); PhD.
-Linguistics (Ibadan).
+Linguistics (Ibadan)

-Areas of Specialization: Sociolinguistics and Applied Linguistics
+Areas of Specialization: Sociolinguistics, Applied Linguistics and Discourse Studies

 Title of M.A.
 Thesis:

-Negation in Ìkálẹ̀ Dialect of Yoruba
+Negation in Ikale Dialect of Yoruba

 Title of Ph.D.
 Thesis: